jhsu802701/rails_from_scratch_rails5/09-01-users_sign_up.md

   end
 end
 ```
 * Enter the command "sh build_fast.sh".
 All 4 of your new integration tests will fail.
-Two tests fail because the sign_up_user method is undefined, and two tests fail because the "Sign up Now!" button is missing.
+Two tests fail because the sign_up_user method is undefined, and two tests fail because the "Sign up now!" button is missing.
 * Enter the command "alias test1=(command for running failed tests minus TESTOPTS portion)".
 * Enter the command "test1" to run just these tests again.
 * In your browser, go to the URL http://localhost:3000/users/sign_up .
 (Replace "localhost" and/or "3000" if your setup calls for that.)
 You'll see the standard Devise sign up form.
 The debug window will show that the controller in use is "devise/registrations", and the action in use is "new".

 ### Home Page
-* In this section, you will provide access to the user sign up page from the home page.
+* In this section, you will provide the "Sign up now!" button that provides access to the user sign up page from the home page.
 * Replace the contents of the app/views/static_pages/home.html.erb with the following:
 ```
 <% provide(:title, '') %>